Teaching English to Speakers of Other Languages

 - Applied English Linguistics prepares students to teach reading through systematic spelling using intensive phonics.
 This course equips students to teach phonics, reading, and spelling to young children, struggling teens, adult illiterates, and internationals.
 An emphasis is placed on modeling and practicing these multisensory instructional techniques.

-Classes are offered every fall and spring semester and winter and summer module.
+Classes are offered every fall and spring semester and summer module.